 Sure, not everyone is as particular about their slow cooking preferences, so here are the steps I apply whenever I don’t feel like using the Crock Pot:

-- Make sure there is at least one up of liquid in the pot
+- Make sure there is at least one cup of liquid in the pot, or 2 cups if you have 8-quart model.

-- Set the time and let it be
+- Set the time and enjoy the magic :]

 As you can see, it’s not complicated.
 Still, it may take a few tries before you discover the perfect settings for your preferences.
 Also, I recommend trying various recipes, to understand the differences between types of foods and cooking times.